Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ### **Features**
 - Responsive on most devices sizes from 1366px-width and lower - this includes mobiles, tablets and laptops
-- Interactive elements (Burger menu (mobile devices, Google Maps and markers, accordion, timeline, longboat animation)
+- Interactive elements (Burger menu (mobile devices only), Google Maps and markers, accordion, timeline, longboat animation)

 > ## Technologies Used